aldum/learnyouanelm.github.io/en/01-introduction.md

 chances are you want to learn Elm.
 Well, you've come to the right place, but let's talk about this tutorial a bit first.

-I decided to write this because *learn You A Haskell* is now a common resource for learning functional programming.
+I decided to write this because *Learn You A Haskell* is now a common resource for learning functional programming.
 But, Elm is developing into its own language, and has some significant technical and philosophical differences from Haskell.